mooneta/mooneta.github.io/_posts/2024-5-19-notes-on-readings-in-chalmers-pom-anthology.md

 - readings
 tags:
 - philosophy of mind
+- papers
 ---

 Here are my summaries of and responses to readings in David Chalmers’ anthology *Philosophy of Mind: Classical and Contemporary Readings*.
+They are gists intended only to provide a very brief introduction or a reminder.
 I’m reading the book to become familiar with the field, and this post will serve as a log.

 <!--more-->